ATI Content Mastery Series Grading Policy and Rubric

 Step 3: Focus Review Based on Predictability of Passing NCLEX

 • Must be completed within 1 week of taking the proctored assessment and transcript uploaded to UB Learns according to due date and time to receive the extra point(s).
-If the transcript is not submitted according to due date and time with the required information (number of hours spent on focus review) and/or the student did not complete the required number of focus review hours, the student will not receive an extra point.
+If the transcript is not submitted according to due date and time with the required information (proficiency level and number of hours spent on focus review) and/or the student did not complete the required number of focus review hours, the student will not receive an extra point.
 A transcript must be submitted even if a focus review is not required.
+NOTE: ONLY TRANSCRIPTS WILL BE ACCEPTED.

 Step 4: Comprehensive Predictor Retake 1 (towards end of semester)

-• Students who score below 90% Probability of Passing the NCLEX on the first Comprehensive Predictor must repeat steps 1-3 above using the Comprehensive Predictor Practice Assessment B. The higher of the 2 scores will be the final scores.
+• Students who score below 90% Probability of Passing the NCLEX on the first Comprehensive Predictor must repeat steps 1-3 above using the Comprehensive Predictor Practice Assessment that was not previously completed.
+If Practice A was previously completed, use Practice B for the retake.
+If Practice B was previously completed, use Practice A for the retake.

-• Students who wish to improve their Comprehensive Predictor Proctored Assessment 1 can repeat Step 1-3 voluntarily.
+• Students who wish to improve their Comprehensive Predictor Proctored Assessment 1 can repeat Steps 1-3 voluntarily.
 The higher of the two scores will be the final score.

 Predictability of Passing NCLEX %